microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 <summary>📚 Toggle solution</summary>

-Start by duplicating the `appsettings.json.template` from Visual Studio Code file explorer to `appsettings.Development.json` OR by running the following command :
+Start by duplicating the `appsettings.json.template` from Visual Studio Code file explorer to `appsettings.Development.json` **OR** by running the following command :

 ```bash
 cd src/catalog-api
 cp appsettings.json.template appsettings.Development.json
 ```

-Inside the Azure Portal, go to your resource group, search for the Azure Cosmos DBaccount, select it and in the left menu, click on **Keys**.
-Then copy the **URI** and replace `"AZURE_COSMOSDB_ENDPOINT"` value in `appsettings.Development.json` :
+Inside the Azure Portal, go to your resource group, search for the Azure Cosmos DB account, select it and in the left menu, click on **Overview**.
+Then copy the **URI** and replace `"YOUR_COSMOS_ENDPOINT"` value in `appsettings.Development.json` :

 ![Cosmos DB Endpoint](./assets/cosmos-db-endpoint.png)

-Then inside the Azure Portal, go to your resource group, search the Azure Managed Redis instance, then copy the **Endpoint** value and replace `"AZURE_REDIS_ENDPOINT"` value in the `appsettings.Development.json` file :
+Then inside the Azure Portal, go to your resource group, search the Azure Managed Redis instance, then copy the **Endpoint** value and replace `"YOUR_REDIS_ENDPOINT"` value in the `appsettings.Development.json` file :

 ![Azure Managed Redis Endpoint](./assets/amr-endpoint.png)